lvgl/lv_binding_micropython/README.md

 ```python
 self.tabview = lv.tabview(lv.scr_act())
 ```
-The first argument to an object constructor is the parent object, the second is which element to copy this element from
+The first argument to an object constructor is the parent object, the second is which element to copy this element from.
+Both arguments are optional.

 #### Calling an object method
 ```python